s-ball/pyimgren/README.md

 # pyimgren
-A python module to rename images according to their exif tags
+A python module to rename images according to their exif tags.

+Currently work in progress and this folder is still empty...